Phytosanitary Certificates are now available for international buyers. We ship Internationally and Australia wide including Tasmania and WA.

 Depending on the species Eucalyptus seed comes in various sizes from very fine to several millimetres long.

-As a rule of thumb seed that is fine should be sown on the surface of a porous mix and not buried.
-Seed 1 to 2 mm in diameter can be covered very lightly and seed from 2 mm up can be sown to a depth of the seed width.
+As a rule of thumb, fine seeds should be sown on the surface of a porous mix and not buried.
+Seeds 1 to 2 mm in diameter can be covered very lightly and seeds from 2 mm up can be sown to a depth of the seed width.

-Cold stratification of 28 days is recommended for this Eucalypt.
+Cold stratification of 28 days is recommended for this Eucalyptus.

-1. Sow seed on surface of a porous seed raising mix.
-The seed will lodge in the the pores of the mix once watered.
+1. Sow seed on the surface of a porous seed-raising mix.
+The seed will lodge in the pores of the mix once watered.

-2. Sprinkle a very light covering of the seed raising mix over the seed if required to hold the seed in place.
-Do not bury seed deeply.
+2. Sprinkle a very light covering of the seed-raising mix over the seed if required to hold the seed in place.
+Do not bury the seed deeply.

-3. Water with fine mist spray to avoid disturbance of the seed.
+3. Water with a fine mist spray to avoid disturbance of the seed.

 6. Place the bagged container in the refrigerator for 28 days.

-8. Keep warm & moist, avoid drying out or waterlogging the growing mix.
+8. Keep warm & moist, and avoid drying out or waterlogging the growing mix.

 9. Germination generally occurs in 10-28 days when moved to warmer temperatures after the period of cold treatment.